BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 -----------
 Even though we added a Nat Gateway, there is no Route that directs traffic to it.

-Use the following awscli command to add a default Route to the 'private' Route Table.
+Use the following awscli command to re-add a default route (destination 0.0.0.0/0) to the 'private' Route Table that sends outbound traffic to the NAT Gateway

 .. code-block::